HELP My Etsy Listing Stopped Selling — What Should I Do?

 Each country has different laws, so you want to check to make sure that you have at least the legal pages required by law on your site.

-What platform will you use to sell your handmade products and build your store?
+Now you are ready to choose what platform you will use to sell your handmade products and build your store.

 This is what will turn your website into an e-commerce site.
-There is plenty of options out there that you can go for.
-I won’t go into the specifics of each platform in this post but here are the two main options I would consider: Shopify, or Wordpress + WooCommerce.
+There are plenty of options out there that you can choose from.
+I won’t go into the specifics of each platform in this article but here are the two main options I would consider: Shopify and WordPress + WooCommerce.

-I can hear you: “Booooring”.
-Ok, yeah, it’s not the most fun but you also can’t start an online store without it.
+I know . . . booooring.
+Ok, yeah, it’s not the most fun but you also can’t start an online store without these things.

 Grab a domain name + a hosting plan for your website, and make sure you set up a professional email address too.